NZ MPI National Biocontainment Laboratory

 - Flexible design to support greater use of the building during biosecurity emergencies

-The Benmax team were on site for much of the five year construction period completing the structural build and fit out of essential plant and services.
+The Benmax team were on site for much of the five year construction period completing the structural build and fit-out of essential plant and services.
 The team spent much of 2020 working in partnership with Biocontainment Laboratory staff to conduct the demanding testing processes required for the complex commissioning phase for the building.
 Commissioning was critical in ensuring the facility performed as it should and that all systems worked together effectively.
 From operating under normal and expected conditions, to the performance of systems during simulated failures (for example, during a power failure), the Benmax team completed rigorous testing of all laboratory rooms to ensure it would achieve certification as an international standard high-containment facility.
 The hard work of the project team was rewarded in April 2021 with the facility receiving formal certification as a PC3 standard laboratory.